 Enron Power Marketing, Inc. or any of its affiliates ("EPMI")

-Product:
+Product: “Capacity” and “Energy” provided under one of the following alternatives selected by mutual agreement of the Parties prior to execution of a Definitive Agreement (as defined in the last paragraph hereof):

-Option 1: Formosa Hydrocarbons will enter into a One-Year agreement to sell to EPMI 50MW of Capacity and Associated Energy.
-The cost for this energy shall be determined by a prespecified heat rate multiplied by a daily index price for natural gas at a prespecified delivery point.
-The excess capacity and energy shall be marketed based on the Megawatt Daily ERCOT Index less 20% discount for Unit Contigency with a 50:50 sharing of Net Profit.
-The net profit shall be the difference between the market price and cost (Fuel, Transmission, Applicable Taxes, and Capacity Payments) multiplied by the volume of excess capacity and associated energy sold.
+Option 1: Formosa Hydrocarbons would enter into a one-year agreement to sell to EPMI 50MW of Capacity and associated Energy.
+The cost for Energy would be determined by a prespecified heat rate multiplied by a daily index price for natural gas at a prespecified delivery point.
+Excess Capacity and Energy, if any, shall be marketed based on the Megawatt Daily ERCOT Index (Product B) less 20% discount for Unit Contigency with a 50:50 sharing of Net Profit. ”Net Profit” would be the difference between the market price and cost (Fuel, Transmission, Applicable Taxes, and Capacity Payments, all as defined in the Definitive Agreement) multiplied by the volume of excess Capacity and associated Energy sold, if any.

-Option 2: Formosa Hydrocarbons will enter into a One-Year agreement to sell to EPMI 50MW of Capacity and Associated Energy.
-EPMI will have the right to market 50MWs of capacity and associated energy generated from the Formosa Point Comfort Texas facility.
-The cost for this energy shall be determined by a 9000 heat rate multiplied by Inside FERC Houston Ship Channel Monthly Index Price less $0.03 for natural gas.
-The excess capacity and energy shall be purchased on a Month Ahead Call Option with Firm Liquidated Damages.
-EPMI will pay $3.00 kw/month for the One-Year Term on a Monthly Basis.
+Option 2: Formosa Hydrocarbons would enter into a one-year agreement to sell to EPMI 50MW of Capacity and associated Energy.
+EPMI would have the right to market 50MWs of Capacity and associated Energy generated from the Formosa Point Comfort Texas facility.
+The cost for this Energy would be determined by a 9000 heat rate multiplied by Inside FERC Houston Ship Channel Monthly Index Price less $0.03 for natural gas.
+Excess Capacity and Energy, if any, would be purchased on a Month Ahead Call Option with on a Firm basis with Liquidated Damages.
+EPMI will pay $3.00 kw/month Capacity Payment for the one-year Term on a monthly basis.

-Option 3: Formosa Hydrocarbons will enter into a One-Year agreement to sell to EPMI 50MW of Capacity and Associated Energy.
-EPMI will have the right to market 50MWs of capacity and associated energy generated from the Formosa Point Comfort Texas facility.
-The cost for this energy shall be determined by a 9000 heat rate multiplied by Inside FERC Houston Ship Channel Monthly Index Price less $0.03 for natural gas.
-The excess capacity and energy shall be purchased on a Four-Hour Advance Notice Call Option, with a Minimum-Take of 8 Hours and a Maximum-Take of 16 Hours, with Firm Liquidated Damages.
-EPMI will pay $2.00 kw/month for the One-Year Term on a Monthly Basis with a 50:50 sharing of Net Profit.
+Option 3: Formosa Hydrocarbons would enter into a one-year agreement to sell to EPMI 50MW of Capacity and associated Energy.
+EPMI would have the right to market 50MWs of Capacity and associated Energy generated from the Formosa Point Comfort Texas facility.
+The cost for Energy would be determined by a 9000 heat rate multiplied by Inside FERC Houston Ship Channel Monthly Index Price less $0.03 for natural gas.
+Excess Capacity and Energy shall be purchased on a four-hour Advance Notice Call Option, with a Minimum-Take of 8 Hours and a Maximum-Take of 16 Hours, on a Firm basis with Liquidated Damages.
+EPMI would pay $2.00 kw/month Capacity Payment for the One-Year Term on a monthly basis with a 50:50 sharing of Net Profit. ”Net Profit” would be the difference between the market price and cost (Fuel, Transmission, Applicable Taxes, and Capacity Payments, all as defined in the Definitive Agreement) multiplied by the volume of excess Capacity and associated Energy sold, if any.

+Facility:

-"Facility" means the hydrocarbon processing facility currently owned by Formosa Hydrocarbons and located at Point Comfort TX.
-Formosa Hydrocarbons would not be permitted to sell, transfer or assign all or any part of the Facility during the Delivery Term.
+The hydrocarbon processing facility currently owned by Formosa Hydrocarbons and located at Point Comfort TX.
+Formosa Hydrocarbons would not be permitted to sell, transfer or assign all or any part of the Facility or the output thereof during the Delivery Term.

 Delivery Term: